DeveloperRamya/Stock-finder/README.md

 -displayed chartJS

 *Use arrays, objects, sets or maps to store and retrieve information that is displayed in your app.
--Used array to display chart
+-Used array to display stocks and chart

 * Responsive web design
 * Using Flexbox